 Some sales letters might also have a video sales letter that shows how great the product is.

-Organize a Webinar for L-Day
+Organize a Webinar or Facebook Live Video for Launch Day

 Make it a live event with all sorts of exciting things planned.
 Share your reviews from your beta readers or beta users, show yourself holding the product, talk about it, and generate some excitement over it!

 Announce It on Social Media